raspberryviking/ArchRBViking/README.md

 ---

-Checks if memory less than 8Gb and creates 2Gb swap volume in this is true.
+Checks if memory less than 8Gb and creates 2Gb swap volume if true.

 ---
 ## Create Arch ISO or Use Image